The Microbiome - the Missing Organ?

 It’s too important for us not to recognise that when we look at health, we need to look at all the factors.
 Having pathogenic bacteria in the gut definitely creates the risk of disease, but there are a whole range of other factors we also need to consider to determine what kind of microbiome 'type' each organism has.

-The fuel (food) will determine the microbiome type, as in a diverse range created by a diverse diet, or not, and here's a top tip - diversity is key.
-However, there are other factors we need to consider, i.e. exposure to environmental toxins, and topical treatments that contain parabens/SLS being absorbed through the skin.
-Significantly, prescribed drugs - in the case of our horses, we're talking antibiotics, bute, chemical wormers - all producing a really unhealthy, altered microbiome in the body.
-It reall is a whole-picture scenario.
+The fuel (food) will determine the microbiome type, as in a diverse range created by a diverse diet - or not - and here's a top tip; diversity is key.
+However, there are other really important factors we need to consider, i.e. exposure to environmental toxins, and topical treatments being absorbed through the skin, especially those that contain parabens/SLS.
+Significantly, prescribed drugs - in the case of our horses, we're usually talking antibiotics, bute, chemical wormers - all produce a really unhealthy, altered microbiome in the body.
+It really is a whole-picture scenario.

 The microbiome is the body’s scaffolding – it literally affects - and holds up - the whole body, with multiple messages concurrently working towards health.
 It heals the brain, it heals the other organs, it heals the immune system, in one broad stroke.
 There's no drug that can possibly do this - it's profound intelligence.

 Then there’s the gut-brain connection, a whole other huge and fascinating story; how events in the gut, specifically microbial events, affect everything from mood and emotion to neurodegeneration.